 To read a full post about this project, and see lots more pictures, go to https://inventorsoftomorrow.com/2016/11/01/design-a-car-2/.

-Process art – Monster Truck Painting: We put paper on a table, then poured three blobs of paint on the table, and added three “monster trucks” from McDonald’s Happy Meal toys that had big treads on the tires.
-These are the kind of car that you pull back on and they roll forward on their own.
+Process art – Monster Truck Painting: We put paper on a table, then poured three blobs of paint on the table, and added three “monster truck” toys that had big treads on the tires.
+Kids drive the truck through the paint and it leaves tracks all over the paper.
 We put toilet paper roll bumpers all around the table so they wouldn’t be constantly flying off the table.
-(None ever actually left the table with this set-up) This was a big hit with our 2 to 4-year-old boys.
+This was a big hit with our 2 to 4-year-olds.

-Product art: Last year, we got wooden cars from Discount School supply and painted them with metallic paints.
-At ~$2 a car, this is a pricier project than we usually do, but it was nice for them to be able to make something that they could roll around.
-I’m happier with this year’s projects, where they built cars
+Product art: One year, we got wooden cars from Discount School supply and painted them with metallic paints.
+At ~$2 a car, this is a pricier project than we usually do.
+(And the results aren’t beautiful when three year olds are paining..)

-You could also offer: Cut out shapes from paper that children can use to assemble a car collage out of geometric shapes; coloring pages with pictures of cars, or large paper on the floor that kids can draw their own cities and roads on to drive cars around.
+You could also offer: coloring pages with pictures of cars, or large paper on the floor that kids can draw their own cities and roads on to drive cars around.

 Free Play / Math / Physics Experiments

 Sorting: We had a collection of toy vehicles kids could sort into “cars” and “not cars.”

 Race a car: We set out blocks, black foam core boards or plastic panels, ramps from Kodo Engineering, toy cars, and a yard stick.
 Kids could build ramps, race cars down them, and measure how far their cars went.
 They could notice whether the distance travelled was affected by how steep the ramp was.